voxeet/voxeet-uxkit-web-mixerlayout/README.md

 The layout does not need to be constant and can change depending on who is talking or who is sharing a screen.
 For example, the layout may be equal sized tiles for the majority of the video but when a screen is being shared, the layout could change to show only that screen.

-1. The Communciations API communicates with the layout app by filling out input fields and “clicking” buttons.
+1. The Communications API communicates with the layout app by filling out input fields and “clicking” buttons.
    The input fields are used to define the details of the conference to be used to produce the presentation.
    When one of the buttons is clicked, the layout app takes the values in these fields to connect to the conference or the recording.